rma010101/rev14-session_002B_kafka_mongo_multi_consumer/README.md

 > **Note:** These console consumers will show you the raw JSON messages being sent by the producer, allowing you to monitor the message flow in real-time. **Start these first** to capture all messages from the beginning.

 ### 7. Run Multiple Consumers (Multi-Consumer Setup)

+You have two options to run the consumers:

+#### Option 1: Direct Node.js Command
 ```
 # Terminal 5 - Start first consumer
 node consumer.js